opencv/opencv/modules/imgproc/doc/filtering.rst

 The function smooths an image using one of several methods.
 Every of the methods has some features and restrictions listed below:

- * Blur with no scaling works with single-channel images only and supports accumulation of 8-bit to 16-bit format (similar to :ocv:func:`Sobel` and :ocv:func:`Laplace`) and 32-bit floating point to 32-bit floating-point format.
+ * Blur with no scaling works with single-channel images only and supports accumulation of 8-bit to 16-bit format (similar to :ocv:func:`Sobel` and :ocv:func:`Laplacian`) and 32-bit floating point to 32-bit floating-point format.

  * Simple blur and Gaussian blur support 1- or 3-channel, 8-bit and 32-bit floating point images.
 These two methods can process images in-place.